Knowing the foods that can help you poop is a great help to relieve constipation.

 - Popcorn

 Popcorn is indeed a favorite snack of many people.
-Eating a plain popcorn loads up your day with fiber.
+Eating plain popcorn loads up your day with fiber.
 Three cups of popcorn contain 3 grams of fiber, but you don’t have to worry about the calorie intake because it only has 93 calories.

 - Spinach